run-house/runhouse/docs/api/cluster.rst

 SlurmCluster Class
 ~~~~~~~~~~~~~~~~~~~~~
-A SlurmCluster is an abstraction that allows you to interface with an existing Slurm cluster.
+A SlurmCluster is an abstraction for interfacing with an existing Slurm cluster.
 Runhouse currently supports two main methods for interacting with the cluster:

 **REST API**